How Quickly to Progress with Your Horse’s Training

 Analyse the quality of the transitions.
 Firstly, they should be prompt off the aids.
 Then the horse should stay forwards, whilst accepting the contact.

-You should feel more and more of his balance coming onto the hindquarters which means that less and less weight and resistance is loaded onto the shoulders, head and mouth and consequently your hands, arms and shoulders, enabling you to say stronger through your core.
+You should feel more and more of his balance coming onto the hindquarters which means that less and less weight and resistance is loaded onto the horse’s shoulders, head, mouth, and consequently your hands, arms, and shoulders, enabling you to say stronger through your core.

 Onlookers will let you know about your improvement.
 Somebody who has not seen your horse work for a month or two will notice big improvement just after working through easy and direct transitions.